libp2p/blog/src/_blog/libp2p-webrtc-browser-to-server.md

 **Table of Contents**

 [[toc]]

 ## Overview

 The [libp2p project](https://libp2p.io) supports many [transport protocols](https://libp2p.io/implementations/#transports) across a variety of implementations.
 These transport protocols enable applications using libp2p to run as server nodes (on a personal laptop or in a datacenter) or as browser nodes (inside a Web browser).

-Historically, libp2p has bridged these runtime environments with different node connectivity options to varying degrees:
+Historically, libp2p has bridged these runtime environments with different node connectivity options in varying degrees:
-- server node to server node via TCP and QUIC;
+- server node to server node via TCP and QUIC
-- browser node to public server node via WebSockets and, more recently, [WebTransport](https://blog.libp2p.io/2022-12-19-libp2p-webtransport);
+- browser node to public server node via WebSockets and, more recently, [WebTransport](https://blog.libp2p.io/2022-12-19-libp2p-webtransport)
-- browser node to browser node (via [less than ideal solutions](#prior-webrtc-implementations)).
+- browser node to browser node (via [less than ideal solutions](#legacy-webrtc-implementations-in-libp2p))

-Today our focus is on advancements in the **browser to public server** use case...🥁*drumroll*

-We're excited to present a new paradigm for browser-to-server connectivity and announce,

-**native support for WebRTC now exists in libp2p across three implementations!**
+Today our focus is on advancements in the **browser to public server** use case... * drumroll please * 🥁 We're excited to present a new paradigm for browser-to-server connectivity and announce, **native support for WebRTC now exists in libp2p across three implementations!**

 Browser to server offerings, old and new, came with their own set of shortcomings.
-A new libp2p WebRTC solution establishes browser-to-server connectivity in a decentralized way across a broad spectrum of browsers and in multiple libp2p implementations.
+This new libp2p WebRTC solution establishes browser-to-server connectivity in a decentralized way across a broad spectrum of browsers and in multiple libp2p implementations.

 > If you're familiar with the libp2p ecosystem, you may wonder, is this new?
 Hasn't there already been support for WebRTC in libp2p?
 The answer to both questions is **yes** - although support has existed, this new WebRTC solution is a fresh departure from older uses for WebRTC in libp2p.
 We describe more below.

-## Acknowledgements
+### Acknowledgements

-We would like to recognize and express our gratitude to [Little Bear Labs](https://littlebearlabs.io/) and [Parity Technologies](https://www.parity.io/) for their contributions to the development of the WebRTC specification and implementation in libp2p.
+We would like to recognize and express our gratitude to [Little Bear Labs](https://littlebearlabs.io/) and [Parity Technologies](https://www.parity.io/) for their contributions to the development of the [WebRTC specification](https://github.com/libp2p/specs/tree/master/webrtc) and implementation in libp2p.

 Little Bear Labs worked in collaboration with Protocol Labs and the libp2p community to define the WebRTC specification, and also focused on the Go and JavaScript implementations.
 Parity Technologies focused on the Rust implementation and initiated this effort [several years ago](https://github.com/libp2p/rust-libp2p/issues/1066).
 We appreciate the time and effort that both of these organizations have put into this project, and their invaluable input has been instrumental in its success.